Mussaomar/RAM-Rainfall-Analysis-Malawi-RAM-/README.md

 ## What it does

-- **Point extraction** — pick a point on the map (or type lon/lat), get a daily/monthly/annual CHIRPS rainfall time series, export to CSV.
+Point extraction*,pick a point on the map (or type lon/lat), get a daily/monthly/annual CHIRPS rainfall time series, export to CSV.
-- **AOI / district analysis** — load your own boundary (shapefile or
+AOI / district analysis,load your own boundary (shapefile or
-  GeoPackage: a district, a watershed, a hand-drawn polygon — the plugin does not bundle a boundary layer, so bring your own), get zonal statistics (mean/min/max/std/sum) per period, export CSV.
+GeoPackage: a district, a watershed, a hand-drawn polygon the plugin does not bundle a boundary layer, so bring your own), get zonal statistics (mean/min/max/std/sum) per period, export CSV.
-- **Rainfall raster, straight into QGIS** — total or mean rainfall over the AOI, downloaded synchronously from Earth Engine and added directly as a layer in the QGIS map canvas — no Google Drive step, no waiting on an export task.
+Rainfall raster, straight into QGIS,total or mean rainfall over the AOI, downloaded synchronously from Earth Engine and added directly as a layer in the QGIS map canvas  no Google Drive step, no waiting on an export task.
 Choose native (~5.5 km), 1 km, 500 m, or 250 m (the last three bicubic-resampled from the native grid, not a truer observation).
 A Google Drive export is kept as a fallback button for AOIs/date-ranges too large for direct download (roughly >32-50 MB), since that path has no size ceiling.
-- **Climate indices** — SPI (1/3/6/12/24-month), RAI (annual), PCI
-  (annual), computed from either a CHIRPS extraction or an imported ground-station monthly CSV, so the two can also be plotted together.
+Climate indices ,SPI (1/3/6/12/24-month), RAI (annual), PCI (annual), computed from either a CHIRPS extraction or an imported ground-station monthly CSV, so the two can also be plotted together.
-- **Trend analysis** — Mann-Kendall test, Sen's slope, OLS regression, moving averages, on the annual series.
+Trend analysis, Mann-Kendall test, Sen's slope, OLS regression, moving averages, on the annual series.

-## Install
+ Install

 1. Copy this folder into your QGIS plugins directory:
    - Linux: `~/.local/share/QGIS/QGIS3/profiles/default/python/plugins/`
    - Windows: `%APPDATA%\QGIS\QGIS3\profiles\default\python\plugins\`
    - macOS: `~/Library/Application Support/QGIS/QGIS3/profiles/default/python/plugins/`
-2. Install dependencies into QGIS's own Python (see `requirements.txt` for the exact commands per OS — QGIS plugins run inside QGIS's bundled interpreter, not your regular system Python).
+2. Install dependencies into QGIS's own Python (see `requirements.txt` for the exact commands per OS  QGIS plugins run inside QGIS's bundled interpreter, not your regular system Python).
 3. In QGIS: Plugins -> Manage and Install Plugins -> Installed, enable "RAM - Rainfall Analysis Malawi".